 The Monster List of Halloween Projects List is probably the most comprehensive list of Halloween DIY projects on the web.

 It features around 800 different links to individual pages (some good…some bad) showing how to make your own Halloween props and decorations for your yard and home.

 Go to the bottom of the page for even more links specifically for the do-it-yourselfer — it’s an awesome, awesome DIY gateway link!

 A Home Grown Yard Haunt Taken To The Max

-- He shows how he created some of the better props and such.
+- Kevin shows how he created some of the better props.

-- Also, it’d be well worth your time to check out their photo gallery of creative Halloween props.
+- Also, it would be well worth your time to check out their photo gallery of creative Halloween props.

 photos courtesy of Brewster Yard Haunt – thanks Kevin!

 Join A Halloween DIY Prop-Building Forum To Work Out The Kinks

 Here’s a forum that’s filled with lots of like-minded DIY characters, such as yourself, where you can get help with your Halloween projects: Haunt Forum.